-Since July 2018, each of the Shareholders have provided CAD \$13.0 million of capital in the form of demand shareholder loans.
-Due to the positive cash flow of Pure Sunfarms, the Company expects to start receiving repayment of a portion of its demand shareholder loan in the fourth quarter of 2019 with full repayment by in 2020.
+Since July 2018, each of the Shareholders of Pure Sunfarms has provided CAD \$13.0 million of capital in the form of demand shareholder loans.
+Due to the positive cash flow of Pure Sunfarms, the Company expects to start receiving repayment of a portion of its demand shareholder loan in the fourth quarter of 2019 with full repayment by the second quarter of 2020.

-In late June 2019 Emerald Health Therapeutics ("Emerald") began electing to not fully exercise its right under the Supply Agreement to purchase 40% of Pure Sunfarms' cannabis production.
-Pure Sunfarms has sold, and continues to sell, portions of the production that Emerald did not purchase to other licensed producers in the spot market.
+Emerald Health Therapeutics ("Emerald") recently has been electing to not fully exercise its right under the Supply Agreement to purchase 40% of Pure Sunfarms' cannabis production.
+Pure Sunfarms has sold, and continues to sell, all portions of the production that Emerald did not purchase to other licensed producers in the spot market, where it has been realizing pricing in excess of the predetermined selling price to Emerald under this Supply Agreement.